+Possession, consumption OR being in the presence of alcohol:
-1. Possession, consumption OR being in the presence of alcohol: first offense disciplinary procedures: required attendance at 8 hour lecture series provided by the Office of Student Services.
-Phone call to parents.
-10 hours of community service; and / or \$50 fine.
-The second offense-disciplinary procedures: required attendance at a refresher course on "low risk choices" provided by the Office of Student Services; phone call to parents or guardians (unless the student can prove independent student status); 20 hours of community service; and / or \$100 fine.

-- 2. Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall. - 3.
-Public intoxication: Those who are violent, uncontrollable, or aggressive are subject to arrest.
-Other offenses subject to second offense consequences "possession or consumption" above. - 4.
-Alcohol served, used, or sold at campus activities on campus will result in the probation and/or suspension of the sponsoring organization. - 5.
+- 1. First offense disciplinary procedures (cumulative during time at LMU): required attendance at two hour seminar provided by the Office of Student Services.
+Phone call to parents or guardians if under 21 (unless the student can prove independent student status); 10 hours of community service (may include personal development research / writing concerning infraction); if under 21, a required drug / alcohol counseling referral; and / or \$50 fine.
+When determined appropriate by the Associate Dean of Students, an alcohol / drug referral to the LMU counselor my be required. - 2.
+Second offense disciplinary procedures (cumulative during time at LMU): required attendance at a refresher seminar on "low risk choices" provided by the Office of Student Services; phone call to parents or guardians if under 21 (unless the student can prove independent student status); 20 hours of community service (may include personal development research / writing concering infraction); mandatory drug / alcohol counseling referral; and / or \$100 fine. - 3.
+Third offense procedures (cumulative during time at LMU): seminar, phone call, 30 hours community service, mandatory counseling referral, \$150 fine; if resident, a re-evaluation of residential status. - 4.
+Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall. - 5.
+Public intoxication: Those who are violent, uncontrollable, or aggressive are subject to arrest. - 6.
+Alcohol served, used, or sold at student activities on campus will result in the probation and/or suspension of the sponsoring organization. - 7.
 Possession, consumption, sale, or use of illicit drugs is against local, state, and Federal law.
-Suspension and expulsion from the university and arrest will be consequences of these serious infractions.
+Suspension and / or expulsion from the university and arrest will be consequences of these serious infractions.

-Students have a right to a judicial hearing.
+Graduate level housing and LMU events

+Alcohol may be possessed and consumed by adults who reside in the housing located off the main campus which serves graduate and professional students.
+The residence halls where adults may possess and/or consume alcohol are University Inn, Lee Hall, and Mars Hall.
+Public intoxication on these properties will not be tolerated.

+University events, community events, and other events which are authorized to do so by the administration may serve alcohol in a manner that is consistent with law and with the mission of the University.